-Board members must not take improper advantage of their position to gain, directly or indirectly, a personal advantage or an advantage for any associated person.
+- 36. Board members must not take improper advantage of their position to gain, directly or indirectly, a personal advantage or an advantage for any associated person. - 37.
 Board members should seek to avoid conflicts of interest wherever possible.
 Full disclosure of any interest that could cause a conflict must be made to the Board.
-Also at each Board meeting Board members should declare any changes required to the Board Members Schedule of Interests.
+Also at each Board meeting Board members should declare any changes required to the Board Members Schedule of Interests. - 38.
 The Chair and Board should review declared conflicts, taking account of the significance of the potential conflict for the NZRAB and possible consequences if it is not handled properly.
-At the beginning of each Board meeting members are asked to declare any conflicts of interest relating to the matters being raised at the meeting.
+At the beginning of each Board meeting members are asked to declare any conflicts of interest relating to the matters being raised at the meeting. - 39.
 Where a conflict does arise, the Board member must consider whether the conflict meets the statutory threshold to amount to being an 'interest' as defined in clause 13 of the Schedule to the Act, and if so, to:

-- refrain from participating in the debate and voting on the matter - absent themselves from the meeting for the discussion of the matter - arrange that the relevant Board papers are not sent (if this is considered necessary) - in an extreme or continuing case, resign from the Board.

-If a Board member is an architect and is the subject of a complaint that is under investigation, the Board member should withdraw from all Board activities until the matter is resolved, given the conflict of interest.
+- refrain from participating in the debate and voting on the matter - absent themselves from the meeting for the discussion of the matter - arrange that the relevant Board papers are not sent (if this is considered necessary) - in an extreme or continuing case, resign from the Board. - 40.
+If a Board member is an architect and is the subject of a complaint relating to their provision of professional architectural services that is under investigation, the Board member should withdraw from all Board activities until the matter is resolved, given the conflict of interest. - 41.
+If a Board member is the subject of a complaint relating to their performance of duties as a Board member or other NZRAB delegated office, that will be deal with as an Internal Complaint under the Internal Complaints Policy.